mingus-sessions/nsmls/README.md

 See nsmls -h for other options.

 Applications that have NSM support, should provide a xdg *.desktop file with the NSM keys[1] in it to be detected by nsmls.
-Nsmls checks the X-NSM-Exec key, if it's missing, the application won't be detected by nsmls.
+Nsmls checks for the X-NSM-Exec key.
 You can include your specific user settings in src/config/config.def.py.

 See CUSTOMIZATION.md for customizing nsmls.